Pennsylvania State University - University Park Data & Information Overview

 Student to Faculty Ratio

-With a student to faculty ratio of 16 to 1, Pennsylvania State University - University Park is about average in this regard as the nationwide rate is 15 to 1.
-While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.
+The student to faculty ratio at Pennsylvania State University - University Park is about average at 15 to 1.
+This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
+The national average for this metric is 15 to 1.

 Percent of Full-Time Faculty